ppy/osu-wiki/wiki/Tournaments/ICC/2022/en.md

 ![Indonesia Convert Cup Open 2022 logo](img/logo.jpg)

-The **Indonesia Convert Cup 2022** (***ICC 2022***) was a double-elimination 1v1 osu!catch tournament hosted by ::{ flag=ID }:: [Urabe Mikoto](https://osu.ppy.sh/users/1272422) in which all the beatmaps were osu! converts.
-Despite its name, the tournament was open to all players from all ten [ASEAN member states](https://asean.org/about-asean/member-states/) as well as ::{ flag=TL }:: Timor-Leste, ::{ flag=NZ }:: New Zealand, and ::{ flag=AU }:: Australia with 3,000 playcounts or more in the osu!catch game mode to their name.
+The **Indonesia Convert Cup Open 2022** (***ICCO 2022***) was a double-elimination 1v1 osu!catch tournament hosted by ::{ flag=ID }:: [Urabe Mikoto](https://osu.ppy.sh/users/1272422) in which all the beatmaps were osu! converts.
+Despite its name, the tournament was open to all players from all ten [ASEAN member states](https://asean.org/about-asean/member-states/) as well as ::{ flag=TL }:: Timor-Leste, ::{ flag=NZ }:: New Zealand, and ::{ flag=AU }:: Australia with 3,000 play count or more in the osu!catch game mode to their name.
 It was regarded as the third instalment of the Indonesia Convert Cup tournament series.

 ## Tournament schedule